Events and Organizations

 Social Media Specialist

-Studying as a marketing major at UT at Dallas, Aaron works at Kip Motor in a
+Studying as a marketing major at UT at Dallas, Aaron works part time at Kip Motor in a

 variety of jobs from product photography, content provider for social media